Welcome to Kids Kitchen, our new video series about cooking with kids featuring mum and blogger Sarah Barnes.

 If you've got a couple of kids, get them cooking together.
 This will help to teach them all about team work and get them bonding too.
 Your kids could even have friends over for cooking sessions and they could be set the challenge of making each others packed lunches for the next day.

-The kids are going to love making these Bonfire cupcakes on the 5th of November.
+Bonfire cupcakes are the perfect treat to make with the kids on the 5th of November.
 With a…